 Can You?
 Should You?

-Romantik Seehotel Jaegerwirt learned a hard lesson about security: attackers will take advantage of out-of-date systems and exploit them.
+Romantik Seehotel Jaegerwirt learned a hard lesson about security: cyber attackers will take advantage of out-of-date systems and exploit them.
 The hotel also learned that not everything should be connected to the Internet just because it can be.

 “I’ve been saying this for years: when it comes to security, whether it’s cyber or physical, just because you can do something doesn’t mean you should,” said A10 Networks Director of Cyber Operations Dr. Chase Cunningham.
 “Don’t enable things that aren’t necessary, like key systems, and if you do, lock it down — pun intended.

-“Implementing something as simple as two-factor or biometric authentication, or ensuring security systems were up to date and patched, likely could’ve prevented this attack and saved the hotel aggravation and money.”
+“Implementing something as simple as two-factor or biometric authentication, or ensuring security systems were up to date and patched, likely could’ve prevented this cyber attack and saved the hotel aggravation and money.”

 The incident raises important questions every organization should ask about connected devices and incoming traffic, such as:

 - Does this device or system require connection to the Internet?